maritimeconnectivity/maritimeconnectivity.net/docs/source/terminology.rst

 MCP service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A digital service which is registered in an MSR and has submitted three documents of IALA's G1128 e-Navigation technical service specification guideline to the MSR.
+A digital service which is registered in an MSR (not from the MCC MCP testbed) and has submitted three documents of IALA's G1128 e-Navigation technical service specification guideline to the MSR.

 MCP portal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~